 The groups used to come together at least three times a year to share and develop tools of resilience and resistance, through the lens of their members’ artistic practices and lived experiences.
-They are hosted by an artist and group member, who is paid to research, prepare, and host a certain number of sessions, before passing on the hosting responsibility to another member of the group.
+They were hosted by an artist and group member, who was paid to research, prepare, and host a certain number of sessions, before passing on the hosting responsibility to another member of the group.

 This group is organised due to a recognised need for safer and non-cis-centered spaces for supporting each other; for sharing discussions around the struggles we face in the Finnish art field; and for finding ways to collectively affect these issues.